 FCF community work includes: income generating projects such as fish farming and organic honey bee keeping; school library support; student educational scholarships; borehole well drilling; construction of schools and teacher housing; establishment of village community banks (VICOBAs) and environmental and health education, among others.
 For more information, please visit the FCF official website.

 Participation and Donations

 Unusual in the nonprofit arena, 100 percent of every donated dollar goes to work on the ground.
 FCF Manager Keith Roberts explains, “We are in a fortunate position that the Friedkin family, through Tanzania Game Trackers Safaris (TGTS) and Wengert Windrose Safaris (WWS), covers all of FCF’s day-to-day operating costs… Meaning that outside donations go solely into the project on the ground.”
 Transparency is something that FCF prides itself in and its books are audited by a third party yearly.

 Even the professional hunters (PH) help anti-poaching teams by providing information on poaching activities, recording biological sightings, animal deaths and mapping roads while hunting or doing pre-season work.
 The PHs personally contribute US$100 each toward the annual FCF “best anti-poaching team” awards during the company’s end of year celebrations.

 FCF would like to especially thank SCI and SCI Foundation for their continued financial support and commitment to the protection of wildlife and hunters.
 Also, a thank you to TGTS and WWS clients and private individuals for participating by making valuable donations of cash and equipment to the programs.

-To make a tax-deductible donation to FCF, please go to its official website for more information.
+To make a tax-deductible donation to FCF, please visit their official website for more information.

 FCF is a registered (US and Tanzanian) non-profit 501(c)3, non-governmental organization incorporated in 1994 (Certificate of Registration SO.NO.9807).
 Its role is to assist the Tanzanian Government with the conservation and preservation of more than 6.1 million acres of Tanzania’s protected areas.
 FCF achieves that through its internationally recognized anti-poaching initiative, innovative community development program and field research projects.